awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

     requestRequest.setLaunchSpecification(launchSpecification);

     // Call the RequestSpotInstance API.
-    RequestSpotInstancesResult requestResult = ec2.requestSpotInstances(requestRequest);
+    RequestSpotInstancesResult requestResult =
+        ec2.requestSpotInstances(requestRequest);

 You can specify an Availability Zone that you want for your Spot Instances.
 The following code example shows you how to set an Availability Zone.

 .. code-block:: java

     // Retrieves the credentials from an AWSCredentials.properties file.
-AWSCredentials credentials = null; try { credentials = new PropertiesCredentials( GettingStartedApp.class.getResourceAsStream("AwsCredentials.properties")); } catch (IOException e1) { System.out.println("Credentials were not properly entered into AwsCredentials.properties."); System.out.println(e1.getMessage()); System.exit(-1); } // Create the AmazonEC2Client object so we can call various APIs.
-AmazonEC2 ec2 = new AmazonEC2Client(credentials); // Initializes a Spot Instance Request RequestSpotInstancesRequest requestRequest = new RequestSpotInstancesRequest(); // Request 1 x t1.micro instance with a bid price of $0.03. requestRequest.setSpotPrice("0.03"); requestRequest.setInstanceCount(Integer.valueOf(1)); // Set up the specifications of the launch.
-This includes the instance // type (e.g. t1.micro) and the latest Amazon Linux AMI id available. // Note, you should always use the latest Amazon Linux AMI id or another // of your choosing.
-LaunchSpecification launchSpecification = new LaunchSpecification(); launchSpecification.setImageId("ami-8c1fece5"); launchSpecification.setInstanceType("t1.micro"); // Add the security group to the request.
-ArrayList<String> securityGroups = new ArrayList<String>(); securityGroups.add("GettingStartedGroup"); launchSpecification.setSecurityGroups(securityGroups); {// Set up the availability zone to use.
-Note we could retrieve the} {// availability zones using the ec2.describeAvailabilityZones() API.
-For} {// this demo we will just use us-east-1a.} {SpotPlacement placement = new SpotPlacement("us-east-1b");} {launchSpecification.setPlacement(placement);}
+    AWSCredentials credentials = null;
+    try {
+        credentials = new PropertiesCredentials(
+            GettingStartedApp.class.getResourceAsStream("AwsCredentials.properties"));
+    }
+    catch (IOException e1) {
+        System.out.println(
+            "Credentials were not properly entered into AwsCredentials.properties.");
+        System.out.println(e1.getMessage());
+        System.exit(-1);
+    }

+    // Create the AmazonEC2Client object so we can call various APIs.
+    AmazonEC2 ec2 = new AmazonEC2Client(credentials);

+    // Initializes a Spot Instance Request
+    RequestSpotInstancesRequest requestRequest = new RequestSpotInstancesRequest();

+    // Request 1 x t1.micro instance with a bid price of $0.03.
+    requestRequest.setSpotPrice("0.03");
+    requestRequest.setInstanceCount(Integer.valueOf(1));

+    // Set up the specifications of the launch.
+This includes the instance
+    // type (e.g. t1.micro) and the latest Amazon Linux AMI id available.
+    // Note, you should always use the latest Amazon Linux AMI id or another
+    // of your choosing.
+    LaunchSpecification launchSpecification = new LaunchSpecification();
+    launchSpecification.setImageId("ami-8c1fece5");
+    launchSpecification.setInstanceType("t1.micro");

+    // Add the security group to the request.
+    ArrayList<String> securityGroups = new ArrayList<String>();
+    securityGroups.add("GettingStartedGroup");
+    launchSpecification.setSecurityGroups(securityGroups);

+    // Set up the availability zone to use.
+Note we could retrieve the
+    // availability zones using the ec2.describeAvailabilityZones() API.
+For
+    // this demo we will just use us-east-1a.
+    SpotPlacement placement = new SpotPlacement("us-east-1b");
+    launchSpecification.setPlacement(placement);

     // Add the launch specification.
     requestRequest.setLaunchSpecification(launchSpecification);

     // Call the RequestSpotInstance API.
-    RequestSpotInstancesResult requestResult = ec2.requestSpotInstances(requestRequest);
+    RequestSpotInstancesResult requestResult =
+        ec2.requestSpotInstances(requestRequest);

 Lastly, you can specify a :emphasis:`placement group` if you are using High Performance Computing (HPC) Spot instances, such as cluster compute instances or cluster GPU instances.
 Placement groups